We’ve personally helped hundreds of founders from around the world launch, maintain and grow US LLCs.

 One common misconception about creating US companies is that you have to be a US citizen to start one and have a US SSN (Social Security Number).

-This is wrong.
+False.
 You don’t have to be a US citizen, be a US resident (i.e. “green card holder”), or have a US SSN.

 That means you can start a US LLC as a non-resident, online, as a foreigner and get: